genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/10_apache-camel/03_advanced.md

 ## A more advanced example Camel configuration

-Here is a more advanced example of a _application-name_**-camel.kts** file.
+Here is a more advanced example of an _application-name_**-camel.kts** file.
 It defines 2 routes, and has an `onCommit` block, similar to those seen in [Event Handlers](/server-modules/event-handler/basics/).
 This is because the `camel` block in Genesis functions acts as a type of Event Handler, reacting to `EVENT_CAMEL_SEND` message types.
 These events can be raised as normal with Genesis, allowing the Event Handler to be invoked from:

 - other `eventHandler` codeblocks
 - the front end
 - custom components in the application.

-The Event Handler aspect of this example allows these events to be accessed easily from the Apache Camel route builder via the [SEDA component](https://camel.apache.org/components/3.16.x/seda-component.html).
+The Event Handler aspect of this example allows these events to be accessed easily from the Apache Camel route builder in the [SEDA component](https://camel.apache.org/components/3.16.x/seda-component.html).

 This example demonstrates use of the `LOG` and `rxEntityDb` properties noted above, while the last route demonstrates the use of the `serviceDiscovery` helper to dispatch an event to an [Event Handler](/server-modules/event-handler/basics/).

 ```kotlin